bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Named Inner Functions

 You could also see our `count` function written a different way, but the same concepts apply.
+This example uses named functions instead of anonymous functions.

 ![f](https://imgur.com/4iNb9M3.png)

 ## Scoping Arguments

 Whenever a function receives an argument, **just consider it to be an automatically declared variable**.
-Using this logic, closures will not only scope variables from the parent scope, but arguments as alluded to earlier and shown in the example below.
+Using this logic, closures will not only scope variables from the parent scope, but arguments as well.
+As alluded to earlier.

 ![f](https://imgur.com/ynchAF2.png)